LazyBun/cinema-challange/README.md

 ### New terms

+* Schedule

+A schedule contains information about when the particular room is occupied and by what activity.

+Schedule is a "log" in a sense that future changes to e.g. room cleaning time should not change existing scheduled cleaning time.

 * Slot

-TODO: proper definition

-Item in a Schedule.
-Can be either a Show or a Block
+Slot is an item with start and an end that blocks particular amount of time in Schedule.

 * Block

-TODO: proper definition

-Block is a type of Slot that signifies blockage
+Block is a type of Slot that signifies blockage of a room in a Schedule.

 ## Run application